codingjungle/adminer/README.md

 for IPS's acp.

-there are a few hiccups, like some of the css doesn’t apply correctly and some of the JS refuses to work correctly, but for the most part, everything important seems to work
+there might still be a few issues here and there, but for the most part everything appears to be working now.